spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/3-partitioning.md

 To create our batch application, we need to visit the Spring Initializr site and create a project, as follows:

 1. Visit the [Spring Initializr site](https://start.spring.io/).
-1. Select the latest release of spring boot.
+1. Select the latest `2.7.x` release of spring boot.
 1. Create a new Maven project with a Group name of `io.spring.cloud` and an Artifact name of `partition`.
 1. In the **Dependencies** text box, type `task` to select the Cloud Task dependency.
-1. In the **Dependencies** text box, type `jdbc` and then select the JDBC dependency.
+1. In the **Dependencies** text box, type `jdbc` and then select the JDBC API dependency.
 1. In the **Dependencies** text box, type `h2` and then select the H2 dependency.
    1. We use H2 for unit testing.
 1. In the **Dependencies** text box, type `mariadb` and then select mariadb dependency (or your favorite database).